-We know you’re wearing a lot of hats, and keeping up with current technology trends may not be on the top of your priority list; the good news is that it is on ours.
-At Intel, we’re focused on building reliable, stable technology that can keep pace with the demands of your business, so when the time comes to pick new business technology, the decision is simple.
+As small business owners, we know you’re wearing a lot of hats, and keeping up with current technology trends may not be on the top of your priority list; the good news is that it is on ours.

 We’ve narrowed down a variety of current technology trends to four key areas: cybersecurity, performance, connectivity, and mobility.
 When looking for technology to make your business more productive, seamless, and efficient, evaluating how a device addresses these four considerations can help you get started.